ZTF SN Ia DR2: Colour standardisation of Type Ia Supernovae and its dependence on environment: Colour distribution

-We then define a “dustless" SNe~Ia sample of \prov{177} objects, that are both in locally low stellar mass regions and in the outskirts of their host galaxy, following the cuts in Fig.~\ref{fig:colour_comparison}.
+We then defined a dustless SNe~Ia sample of 197 objects that lie in regions with a locally low stellar mass and in the outskirts of their host galaxy, following the cuts in Fig.~\ref{fig:colour_comparison}.
 With these cuts, significant host dust extinction along the line of sight of these SNe~Ia is unlikely.
-In contrast, SNe~Ia not in this sample may be reddened by dust, though not all will be.
-The colour distribution for each subsample, as well as the fitted model, are shown in the bottom of Fig.~\ref{fig:colour_distrib}.
-The strong difference between the $\tau$ parameters for the dustless and non dustless samples (\prov{$5.1\sigma$}, see Table~\ref{tab:colour_model}) is clearly visible in Fig.~\ref{fig:colour_distrib}.
-SNe~Ia from the “dustless” sample have a much reduced red tail in contrast to other SNe~Ia and an apparent mode shift resulting from the reduction of the non-centered exponential decay convolution in Eq.~\ref{eq:dust}.
-Yet, the $c$ distribution is not purely Gaussian, suggesting that, even if the dust reddening is significantly reduced, it still exists.
-This is expected since dust does exists in low mass regions or in the edges of galaxies, even if less present.
-Another consequence of this model is that colours redder than $c>0.2$ seem largely dominated by host reddening.
+In contrast, SNe~Ia that are not in this sample may be reddened by dust, but not all will be.
+The colour distribution for each subsample and the fitted model are shown in the bottom of Fig.~\ref{fig:colour_distrib}.
+The strong difference between the $\tau$ parameters for the dustless and not-dustless samples ($4.9\sigma$; see Table~\ref{tab:colour_model}) is clearly visible in Fig.~\ref{fig:colour_distrib}.
+Moreover, there is a $4.3\sigma$ difference in $\tau$ between the dustless and full samples.
+SNe~Ia from the dustless sample have a much shorter red tail than other SNe~Ia and an apparent mode shift that is caused by the reduced non-centred exponential decay convolution in Eq.~\ref{eq:dust}.
+The $c$ distribution is not purely Gaussian, however, suggesting that even though the dust reddening is significantly reduced, it still exists.
+This is expected because dust does exists in low-mass regions or at the edges of galaxies, but in smaller amounts.

+Finally, we plot in Fig. \ref{fig:colour_vs_stretch} the evolution of the parameters from Eq. \ref{eq:dust} ($c_\mathrm{int}$, $\sigma_c$, $\tau$) against SN stretch $x_1$.
+By construction, the \texttt{SALT2.4} colour and stretch should be independent.
+Neither parameter evolves statistically significantly in Fig. \ref{fig:colour_vs_stretch}.
+For every stretch bin, the parameters are compatible with the full sample values at the $2\sigma$ level.